syakirharis25/GitHub-activities/README.md

   Then CRAWL,

 Whatever you do :
-{ you have to keep MOVING FORWARD. }
+{ you have to KEEP MOVING FORWARD. }
 { you have to HIT THE FINISH LINE. }
 ```